hundredplans/obsidian/school/RDB/Relational Databases.md

-Importantly not [[SQL]], SQL is the most popular language for a structured database
+Importantly not [[SQL Basic]], SQL is the most popular language for a structured database